Salesforce Testing Tutorial for Beginners

 Manual Testing

-The manual software testing process includes the testing of the Salesforce.com app using traditional methods.
-QA team can use manual testing to execute functional testing, happy path testing, integration testing, regression testing, and system testing.
+Manual software testing covers the Salesforce.com app using traditional methods.
+The QA team can use manual testing to execute functional testing, happy-path testing, integration testing, regression testing, and system testing across both Lightning Experience and Salesforce Mobile.

 Automated Testing